ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

 [future-possibilities]: #future-possibilities

 - split `Client` component into subprocess
-    - this helps somewhat but the benefit is reduced by memory safety
+    - this helps somewhat but the benefit is reduced by our prexisting memory safety, thanks to Rust
     - not meaningful without other isolation (need to restrict `zebrad` from accessing viewing keys on disk, etc)
+    - instead of process isolation, maybe you actually want the Light Client Protocol, or something similar?

-- hardware wallet integration for `zebracli`
+- hardware wallet integration for `zebra-cli`
-    - having `zebracli` allows us to do this
+    - having `zebra-cli` allows us to do this
     - much higher security ROI than subprocess
     - very cool future feature

 - authenticate queries for a particular viewing key by proving knowledge of the viewing key (requires crypto). this could allow public access to the client endpoint

 <!-- Think about what the natural extension and evolution of your proposal would -->
 <!-- be and how it would affect Zebra and Zcash as a whole.
 Try to use this -->